nicholas-wilcox/tailwind-snippet-obsidian-plugin/README.md

 styles conflict with Obsidian's base styles such that:

 1. the Obsidian UI is affected by Preflight styles, and
-2. some Preflight styles are overriden by Obsidian styles.
+2. some Preflight styles are overshadowed by Obsidian styles.

 Therefore, this plugin (the Unofficial TailwindCSS Obsidian Plugin) does not apply Preflight styles by default.
 You can enable Preflight in the plugin